ARSaiPrasath/Sales-Analysis-for-a-chain-of-supermarkets/README.md

 Understanding the properties of products and stores which play a key role in increasing sales Dataset description :  This dataset contains sales data for 1559 products across 10 stores in different cities in a csv file format.
 Also, certain attributes of each product and store have been defined.

-In this project we are understanding the properties of products and stores which play a key role in increasing sales.
-We are analyzing this data using R to gain insights from different products across different stores to observe trends.
-We have performed missing value treatment and feature engineering to make the data ready for prediction.
-We performed label encoding to categorically separate size and location.
-We have presented the analysis with the help of visualizations.
+In this project, the properties of products and stores which play a key role in increasing sales are understood.
+I am analyzing this data using R to gain insights from different products across different stores to observe trends.
+I have performed missing value treatment and feature engineering to make the data ready for prediction.
+I performed label encoding to categorically separate size and location.
+I have presented the analysis with the help of visualizations.

 Visualizations: